rheachainani/Calculator_Java/README.md

 # Calculator_Java
-Calculator program written in Java to perform mathematical functions on pair of numbers and arrays.
+Calculator program written in Java to perform mathematical and statistical functions on pair of numbers and arrays.

 ## Files